stijn-dejongh/lovecraft_public_domain/raw_converts/tbb.md

 Not all of the few remaining inhabitants of Daalbergen, that dismal little village in the Ramapo Mountains, believe that my uncle, old Dominie Vanderhoof, is really dead.
-Some of them believe he is suspended somewhere between heaven and hell because of the old sexton&rsquo;s curse.
+Some of them believe he is suspended somewhere between heaven and hell because of the old sexton's curse.
 If it had not been for that old magician, he might still be preaching in the little damp church across the moor.